isomerpages/moe-yuanchingsec/pages/Sec 1 Registration 2026 Intake.md

 </p>
 </li>
 <li>
-<p>If we already have our own iPad, can we use it in school?<strong><em><br>Once you have indicated in PG consent form, to be sent out by 31 Dec, that you intend to use your own iPad, the school will access the suitability of the device, and if it is compatible with the DMA before approving it as an alternative to the school-prescribed PLD.
+<p>If we already have our own iPad, can we use it in school?<strong><em><br>Once you have indicated in PG consent form, to be sent out on 22 Dec, that you intend to use your own iPad, the school will access the suitability of the device, and if it is compatible with the DMA before approving it as an alternative to the school-prescribed PLD.
 Parents will be required to consent to the installation of the DMA, and the DMA must be installed in the non-prescribed device, before it can be used in school in lieu of the school-prescribed PLD.
 This is to ensure uniformity of systems and software to ensure a smooth learning experience for the students</em></strong>
 </p>
 </li>
 <li>